What is a limited company...

 Limited Company – A separate legal entity created (usually) to trade for a profit.
 It has its own accounts and pays its own tax on the profit.

-Incorporation – The process of creating a limited company.
+Incorporation - The process of creating the above.

 Limited Liability – The notion that a company is only liable to the extent of its own capital and reserves.